scraping-in-go/pg-gateway/README.md

 <img align="right" height="200" src="docs/pg2.png" />

-This project aims to make it simple and fast to interact with a postgresql database over http inspired by <a href="https://github.com/PostgREST/postgrest">Postgrest</a>.
+This project aims to make it simple and fast to interact with a Postgresql database over http inspired by <a href="https://github.com/PostgREST/postgrest">Postgrest</a>.

 ## Features